yoyos/Cierge/README.md

 **😌Brute forcing is no longer a problem.**

-Cierge utilizes reCAPTCHA to ensure magic codes (which expire quickly) are not brute-forceable.
+Cierge utilizes invisible reCAPTCHA to ensure magic codes (which expire quickly) are not brute-forceable.

 **😌No profile existence leakage.
 Actually, no leakage of any kind.**